CrystalRae90/Stock-Analysis/README.md

 ### 2018 Script
 The 2018 Script used a nested for loop to loop through both the tickers, and then each row to determine the values for Total Volume, Starting Price and Endinging Price.

-The initial for loop shown below shows that we want to loop through the all 12 tickers, starting 0 as all Tickers for i had previously been initialized for the tickers array.
-In addition, we set the Total Volume to zero each time i looped through.
+The initial for loop shown below shows that we want to loop through the all 12 tickers, starting 0 as all Tickers for *i* had previously been initialized for the tickers array.
+In addition, we set the *TotalVolume* to zero each time *i* looped through.

         For i = 0 To 11